 By pressing the circle at the bottom of the screen (in app), you will take a picture that can then be edited and added to your story, added to other storyboards, made publicly available to anyone (geotagged so people looking for snaps in a geographic location will come across your snaps), or sent privately to individual people.

 By pressing and holding down the circle at the bottom of the screen (in app), you will take a video that can then be edited and posted accordingly.
 An individual video can be 10 seconds in length, but you can continue to record past those 10-seconds, and the entire recording is separated into 10-second snippets that will be posted together.
 After releasing the recording button, the video will automatically replay itself in a continuous loop as you edit it (unless you tap the screen to pause it).
 When satisfied with the edits, you can post the same as with pictures.
+(Click the link for additional information about incorporating video in your marketing strategy.)

 Stories: My Story